 The problem is that consumer-grade messaging apps are not completely secure.
 In many instances’ messages aren’t encrypted at all; even those apps that do offer encryption often don’t have the more secure end-to-end encryption or people don’t use the available encryption.
 (According to Morning Consult, only 20% of Americans have encrypted a message or phone call.)

 In addition, consumer messaging apps are designed for personal use, not for corporate use, and thus don’t have many of the features and options that larger organizations need.
-You want a more robust encrypted messaging solution designed for corporate use, such as Wickr Pro.
+You want a more robust encrypted messaging solution designed for corporate use, such as AWS Wickr.

 2. Not Choosing End-to-End Data Encryption